sourcebots/sbot/docs/source/api/vision/index.rst

 --------------------

 You can also save a snapshot of what your webcam is currently seeing.
 This can be useful to debug your code.
-Every marker that your robot can see will have a square annotated around it, with a red dot indicating the top left corner of the marker.
+Every marker that your robot can see will have a square annotated around it, with a red dot indicating the bottom right corner of the marker.
 The ID of every marker is also written next to it.

 Snapshots are saved to your USB drive, and can be viewed on another computer.